Faizalhidayat/Using-Metatransactions-to-Pay-for-Your-Users-Gas/README.md

 5. Use the `transfer` function in the `TokenSender` contract to execute the transaction on your behalf.

 ## ⚠️ Note
-This is a basic implementation and might not be secure for production use.
-Always have your smart contracts audited by professionals before deploying them on the mainnet.
-Also, be aware of the gas costs associated with contract interactions.
-Stay safe and happy coding! 🚀
+This is a basic implementation and might not be secure for production use